ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group/gid/pub-key : this sub-resource is fixed and supports GET and POST methods.

-* /ace-group/gid/policies: this sub-resource is fixed and supports GET and POST methods.
+* /ace-group/gid/policies: this sub-resource is fixed and supports the GET method.

 * /ace-group/gid/ctx-num: this sub-resource is fixed and supports the GET method.